best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 We are looking to put together more comprehensive advice for symbols soon.

 #### Past advice on symbols and footnotes
 In terms of machine readability, the advice on symbols and notes has been to put symbols or footnote markers in separate (very narrow) columns, next to the data.
-It is OK to do this in terms of accessibility, but you would need to give that column a heading and mark up all the empty cells.
+It is OK to do this in terms of accessibility, but you would need to give that column a heading and you might also need to mark up all the empty cells.
 This could make a table very wide which is not great for readability.

 #### Where to place detailed notes

 It is common practice for notes to be placed underneath a table.
 However there are several issues with this.
 In terms of usability and accessibility:
-* for some users of assistive technology, it can take lots of scrolling to get to notes placed under very long tables
+* it can take lots of scrolling to get to notes placed under very long tables (particularly for some users of assistive technology)
 * notes placed under tables may be missed by users of assistive technology who aren't expecting them to be there
-* notes placed underneath a table need careful (and mostly manual) formatting to be made accessible (see the section on 'Structure and 'Cover sheets' for more information on how written content should be presented)
+* notes placed underneath a table need careful (and mostly manual) formatting to be made accessible (see the section on 'Structure and 'Cover sheets' for more information on how written content should be formatted)

 It is also the case that, in complex spreadsheets, identical notes are often placed under several tables across many worksheets.
 This can mean, when certain notes are updated or changed, some are accidentally missed out.